Devin Grayson: Early life

 Grayson was born in New Haven, Connecticut.
 She was raised in northern California, where she lived with her mother in Berkeley and her father in Oakland.
-She legally changed her name to Devin Kalile Grayson in her twenties due to childhood sexual abuse issues.
+She legally changed her name to Devin Kalile Grayson in her twenties due to childhood sexual abuse.

 Her early ambition was to be an actress.
 She transferred from Berkeley High School to the San Francisco School of the Arts, studying additionally with the American Conservatory Theater, Cazadero Performing Arts Camp, Berkeley Shakespeare Festival, and the Shelton Studios.

 While attending community college she decided to become a writer and transferred to Bard College, where she studied fiction writing under Mona Simpson.
 After graduating she moved to San Francisco, where she worked at a health maintenance organization and attended graduate writing classes at the University of California, Berkeley.
 In her free time she also wrote fanfiction.

 She became interested in comics after watching Batman: The Animated Series.